 Window Air Conditioners and Heat Pumps

-Window air conditioners and heat pumps are incredibly portable, easy to install, and energy-efficient, so it’s no surprise they are very popular.
+Window air conditioners and heat pumps are incredibly portable, easy to install, and energy-efficient, so it’s no surprise they are popular.
 Most of the time, you’ll find a window unit set in a window opening and plugged into a regular 110V/120V outlet.

 Window units are some of the smallest air conditioners and heat pumps you can buy, excluding portable units.
 Window air conditioners and heat pumps can typically manage up to 500 square feet and range from 0.5 tons (6,000 BTU/hour) to 1 ton (12,000 BTU/hour).